Be mindful of what you are eating and you can still enjoy your favourite takeaway or treat without feeling guilty.

-Fill up on salad
+Fill up on salad, fruit and veg

 Who doesn’t love a treat?
 But whenever you have a high-fat or high-calorie meal like a pizza, always have it with a large salad, and go easy on the dressing.
 Salad is a healthy way to fill you up.

 For instance, a medium 12” pepperoni pizza could have up to 1700 calories.
 But if you share it with a friend and fill the gap on your plate with a large mixed salad and balsamic dressing, it’s nearer 920 calories.
 This reduces the fat by up to 38g, which is nearly half of the calorie saving.

 Have you noticed that plates and bowls have got bigger, both in restaurants and in your home?

 Research has shown that if you serve yourself from a larger serving dish onto larger plates and bowls, then you’re likely to help yourself to 56% more food!
 So, downsize your dishes, plates and serving tools and fool your brain into saving calories.